SuperOfficeDocs/superoffice-docs/docs/en/api/archive-providers/reference/saletypequoteattachment.md

 uid: SaleTypeQuoteAttachment
 title: SaleTypeQuoteAttachment
 description: This is the archive Provider for the Product Archive is SoAdmin.
-keywords:
-  - "archive"
-  - "provider"
-  - "archive provider"
-  - "SaleTypeQuoteAttachment"
-so.generated: true
-so.date: 05.25.2023
-so.topic: reference
+keywords: SaleTypeQuoteAttachment archive provider so.generated: true so.topic: reference so.envir: onsite, online
-so.envir:
-  - "onsite"
-  - "online"
 ---

 # "SaleTypeQuoteAttachment"